History of Berliner FC Dynamo (2004–present): Consolidation (2007–2010)

 BFC Dynamo recruited goalkeeper Daniel Rothe from Türkiyemspor Berlin during the winter break.
 Due to the weather, numerous league matches had to be postponed at the beginning of the year.
 The second half of the league season therefore began with the top match away against FC Energie Cottbus II at the Stadion der Freundschaft on the 20th matchday on 13 March 2010.
 FC Energie Cottbus II now led the league, five points ahead of BFC Dynamo.
 But the team had played three more matches than BFC Dynamo.
 About 2,000 supporters of BFC Dynamo traveled to the match in Cottbus.
 Many traveled in their own organized special train.
 BFC Dynamo lost the match 0–2 in front of 2,930 spectators at the Stadion der Freundchaft.
 FC Energie Cottbus II could thus consolidate its lead in the league.
 Coach Backs was dismissed shortly before Easter 2010.
 Heiko Bonan returned to the club as new coach.
 The team defeated Ludwigsfelder FC 0–3 away in the first match under Bonan on 1 April 2010.
 The team had gained new impetus and also won the next two matches.
 However, points were lost in the following matches.
 The team suffered a bitter 0–4 loss at home against Torgelower SV Greif on 24 April 2010.
 BFC Dynamo eventually finished 2009-10 NOFV-Oberliga Nord as runners-up, eight points behind the winner FC Energie Cottbus II.
 Firat Karaduman scored 18 goals and Nico Patschinski scored 14 goals during the league season.
 BFC Dynamo reached the final or the 2009-10 Berlin Cup.
 The team lost the final 2–1 against Berliner AK 07 at the Friedrich-Ludwig-Jahn-Sportpark on 2 June 2010.
-About 100-150 supporters of BFC Dynamo attempted to invaded the pitch after the final whistle.
+About 100-150 supporters of BFC Dynamo stormed the pitch after the final whistle.
 Match stewards and players of BFC Dynamo tried to hold back supporters.
 One of the players who placed himself in the way of the supporters that were attempting to invade the pitch was goalkeeper Nico Tomaschweski.
 Visiting Polish fans of Pogoń Szczecin were allegedly linked to the riots.
-Nico Patschinski left for SV Eintracht Trier 05, Firat Karaduman and Kardil Erdil for Türkiyemspor Berlin and Guido Spork for Brandenburger SC Süd 05 after the season.
+Nico Patschinski left for SV Eintracht Trier 05, Firat Karaduman and Kardil Erdil for Türkiyemspor Berlin, Christian Preiß for Torgelower SV Greif, and Guido Spork for Brandenburger SC Süd 05 after the season.
 Longtime goalkeeper Thomaschewski also decided to take a break from his playing career after the season.
 He had been a goalkeeper in BFC Dynamo since the 1999–2000 season, with only a short break at SV Babelsberg 03 after the opening of the insolvency proceedings at the end of 2001.
 He had played in a total of 317 for matches for BFC Dynamo, during his career, which made in him one of the most capped players of the club.
-Thomaschweski would continue as goalkeeping coach for five months during the 2010-11 season, before he left for 1.
+Thomaschweski would continue as goalkeeping coach for five months during the 2010–11 season, before he left for 1.
 FC Lok Stendal in February 2011.